This article is part of a comprehensive series of articles designed to help you succeed online.

 (WordPress Market Share.
 Source: w3techs.com)

-In fact, more websites and blogs today are powered by WordPress.
+In fact, more sites are now powered by the WordPress CMS platform.

-WordPress is so popular, that even keeping up with statistics on WordPress is difficult because the information changes so frequently.
+WordPress is so popular, that trying to keep up with the latest statistics on WordPress is very difficult because the information changes so often.

-For example, at the time this post was written, this is the number of downloads of the latest WordPress version …
+For example, at the time this article was published, this is the number of downloads of the latest WordPress version …

 (Source: https://wordpress.org/download/counter)

-Note: The above numbers represents only the most recently released version of WordPress.
-Around one third of all current users have not yet upgraded their sites to the latest release …
+Note: The above download number represents only the most recent version of WordPress.
+Around one third of all current users have not yet upgraded their installations to the latest version …

 (WP versions in current use.
 Source: https://wordpress.org/about/stats)

-Even as this post was being written, the number of downloads has already increased.
-If you were to click on the link above and visit the WordPress download counter page, you should expect to see a much higher number of downloads … perhaps even a newer version, as the WordPress community continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this article was being written, the number of downloads has already increased.
+If you were to click on the link above and visit the WordPress download counter page, expect to see a much higher number of downloads … perhaps even an updated version, as the WordPress developer community continually updates the software to fix security issues and bugs, and add new or improved features.

-Regarding updates, WordPress has made available to users over 100 new software updates since 2003 …
+Regarding updates, WordPress has made available over one hundred new software versions in its first 11 years of existence …

-here is an interesting fact: all major WordPress upgrades are named in honor of well-known Jazz musicians, eg:
+Incidentally, all major WordPress version releases are named in honor of Jazz music artists, eg:

 - v.1.0 = Miles Davis (January 3, 2004),